bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 A score of 1100.
 Two sticks, two wheels.

 ### Going for a number, a telephone number
 A large penalty.
 I suspect the etymology is because 800 is a telephone number.
+Edit: piggrass informs me that telephone numbers used to be four digits!

 ### Top
 A very good matchpoint score.
 Taken literally, it means 100%, but often is used as hyperbole/approximation.
 To emphasize a full 100%, people often use an adjective along with top.
 A cold top, a complete top, tippy top, etc.